tf-encrypted/tf-encrypted/README.md

 pip install -e .
 ```

-Note however that currently **only Python 3.6 is supported**; to manage this we recommend using a package manager like pip or conda.
+Note however that currently **only Python 3.5 and 3.6 are supported**; to manage this we recommend using a package manager like pip or conda.

 After successful installation you should be able to e.g. run the examples